📖

 Mobile Miner

-You will need an Apple Developer-enabled Apple ID to get started.
+You will need an to get started.

 Installing